Ira Perley

-Ira Perley (November 9, 1799–February 26, 1874) was the chief justice of the New Hampshire Superior Court of Judicature 1855–1859 and 1864–1869.
+Ira Perley (November 9, 1799 – February 26, 1874) was the chief justice of the New Hampshire Superior Court of Judicature 1855–1859 and 1864–1869.

+Early life

 Perley was born November 9, 1799, to Samuel and Phebe (Dresser) Perley.

+Career

 Perley represented both Hanover and Concord in the New Hampshire House of Representatives.

-Perley was appointed by Governor Samuel Dinsmoor Jr. as an associate justice of the Superior Court of Judicature on October 1852 and as the chief justice of the Superior Court of Judicature on July 20, 1855 by Governor Ralph Metcalf.
+Perley was appointed by Governor Samuel Dinsmoor Jr. as an associate justice of the Superior Court of Judicature in October 1852 and as the chief justice of the Superior Court of Judicature on July 20, 1855 by Governor Ralph Metcalf.
 Perley resigned from the court on October 1, 1859, he was reappointed as Chief Justice on August 1, 1864, and he resigned again in September 1869.

 Perley was elected a member of the American Antiquarian Society in 1866.
 In 1873, Perley was president of the New Hampshire Bar Association.

 Perley died on February 26, 1874, in Concord, New Hampshire.